nuejs/nue/packages/nuejs.org/docs/how-it-works.md

 > LINK: See full optimization guide

 ## Design Engineering

 With Nue, you shift from traditional **JavaScript engineering** to **Design Engineering**.
 This makes a fundamental difference in how you build websites:

+2. **Move faster**: No more debugging algorithms or managing complex state.
+With Nue, you avoid React-specific complexities like hooks, routers, and state entirely.
+By working closer to **web standards**, you not only **move faster** but also build products that are leaner and easier to maintain. **Separation of concerns** ensures cleaner collaboration, while **progressive enhancement** means fewer dependencies and more flexibility.

-1. **Better design and UX**: Instead of constantly solving engineering problems, you’ll direct your energy toward design, usability, accessibility, and SEO.
+1. **Better design and UX**: Instead of constantly solving engineering problems, you’ll direct your energy toward **design, usability, accessibility**, and **SEO**.
 It’s not about wrestling with JavaScript abstractions, but about creating user-centered, aesthetically pleasing, and accessible sites.

-2. **Move faster**: No more debugging algorithms, managing data structures, or dealing with type systems.
-With Nue, you avoid React-specific complexities like hooks, routers, and state entirely.
-By working closer to web standards, you not only **move faster** but also build products that are easier to maintain and free from the technical debt of sprawling frameworks.
+3. **Easier updates**: Global design changes become simple central updates to CSS, not massive overhauls of JavaScript code.
+By isolating content, layout, and design, you can iterate quickly and scale your project without fear of breaking things.

+4. **Better use of talent**: Designers focus on design, content professionals handle content, and **design engineers** ensure a seamless UX.
+This clear separation of roles leads to more professional workflows and easier recruitment, as teams can focus on their strengths.

-3. **Grow new skills**: With Nue, you don’t just improve your coding skills—you gain proficiency in both **design** and **engineering**.
-You'll master **design systems**, and modern, standards-based **CSS** and **JavaScript**.
-This transformation makes you a more versatile developer, capable of building products that excel in both performance and user experience.
+5. **Grow new skills**: With Nue, you don’t just improve your coding skills—you gain proficiency in both **design** and **engineering**.
+You'll master **design systems**, modern **CSS**, and standards-based **JavaScript**, making you a more versatile developer capable of building products that excel in both performance and user experience.

 By becoming a **design engineer**, you’ll unlock new, creative ways to bring stunning design and seamless motion to the web, surprising your users and peers alike.
 Nue fosters innovation, bringing the joy and creativity of web development back to the forefront.